Liquid (gold) dreams are made of these

-Agri processing – which is the industry that the production of Pomegranate Seed Oil falls into – is very familiar to her. her father was a winemaker so the cultivation, harvesting, processing and packaging of natural products is one that she understands… almost intuitively
+Agri-processing – which is the industry that the production of Pomegranate Seed Oil falls into – is very familiar to her.
+Her father was a winemaker so the cultivation, harvesting, processing and packaging of natural products is one that she understands… almost intuitively.

 Izette says that while she was always very interested in winemaking and loved observing and helping her dad at work, she never considered winemaking as a serious career choice.
 “No ways, I wanted to be an actress, a lawyer or to work with children.
-Oh, and I wanted to be an entrepreneur so at least that part can come to fruition,” she laughs.
-The unintended consequence of observing her father making wine is that she came to understand and appreciate what incredibly hard work winemaking is.
+Oh, and I wanted to be an entrepreneur so at least that part came to fruition,” she laughs.
+The unintended consequence of observing her father making wine is that she came to understand and appreciate what incredibly hard work agri-processing is.
 “Physically, it is very hard on the body.
 And you’re at the mercy of nature and the elements.
 And it simply doesn’t get easier so you have to love it, else it’s really exhausting.”